Battle of Higos Urco

-The Battle of Higos Urco, near Chachapoyas in the Amazonas Region of Peru, was part of the Peruvian War of Independence.
+The First Battle of Higos Urco, near Chachapoyas in the General Command of Maynas, was part of the War of Independence of Maynas.

 The battle began on 6 June 1821.
 It was joined by small pro-independence and pro-Spanish forces.
 The battle was part of the campaign which led to the proclamation of Peruvian independence on 28 July 1821.